An active group in Henley-on-Thames

-We publish research in our Journals (No 30 was published in March 2017), arrange monthly lectures from October to June and arrange visits to archaeological digs and other places of historic interest.
+We publish research in our Journals, arrange monthly lectures from October to June, and arrange visits to archaeological digs and other places of historic interest.

 We assisted the Victoria County History of Oxfordshire with Volume XVI(Henley-on-Thames and Environs).
 This was published on 21 July 2011 and a copy presented to the Queen during a garden party held just outside the town to celebrate her Diamond Jubilee.

 Our Building Record Section has been very active in documenting many interesting buildings.
 Wherever possible, timber-framed buildings are dated using dendrochronology.
 In many instances buildings have been proved to be much older than previously thought.
 In particular, The Old Bell public house has been dated to 1325.
 A project is underway to make these reports readily available to those who find them interesting or require information for planning etc. purposes.
 Documents are being scanned and made available in pdf form on this website.
 These are to be found under menu item Buildings Research.

 The census database has been extended to contain the 1911 census returns.
 The data is comprehensive including items such as occupation and disability, not usually present in commercial indexes.
 For people who live in houses occupied before 2 April 1911, their first question is usually Who lived in my house?
 Click the link to enter an address and find out who.

 Another group has transcribed probate documents including ~ 400 C18th wills of Henley residents.
 The transcripts and key information have been loaded to a searchable database.